jramos-br/jsdoc-summarize2/README.md

     The `plugins` property in the [JSDoc configuration file](http://usejsdoc.org/about-configuring-jsdoc.html) must include a [Summarize2](https://npm.im/jsdoc-summarize2) plugin reference, as follows:

     ```json
-    {
     "plugins": [
         "jsdoc-summarize2"
-        ]
-    }
+    ],
     ```

-    If needed, you can create a [JSDoc configuration file](http://usejsdoc.org/about-configuring-jsdoc.html) from scratch in the project directory.
+    If needed, you can create a [JSDoc configuration file](http://usejsdoc.org/about-configuring-jsdoc.html) from scratch in the target project directory (the project you want do document).
     The suggested name is `jsdoc-conf.json`.
 You can copy the contents from the following example.

     ```json